laterium/lax-code/doc/readme.md

 # What is Lax?
 Lax (PAWN/LAX) or BLax (Batch Lax) is a simple compilation tool created using only batch scripts and various perfect combinations of the Pawn Code Compiler (PAWNCC).
-Initially, Lax was just a compiler tool, but Laterium Contrib.
-(Contributors) is now focused on developing Lax into a versatile tool for both the Pawn Language Compiler and SA-MP Server Integration.
+Initially, Lax was just a compiler tool, but Laterium Contributors. is now focused on developing Lax into a versatile tool for both the Pawn Language Compiler and SA-MP Server Integration.
 # Get Starting
 - Install from reposit "Download ZIP" or clone.
 - Paste ".cmd" to into gamemodes.